 There are few alternatives to LABAs.
 The most popular out of them are inhaled corticosteroids(ICS).
 ICS help reduce asthma exacerbations and improve asthma control.
 Some other such options are leukotriene antagonists and tiotropium.
 Leukotriene antagonists reduce asthma exacerbations in both adults and children but they are not as effective as ICS.

 Tiotropium reduces the frequency of asthma exacerbations in people above 6 years of age or older who cannot control their asthma with ICS.

 Other alternative ways are non-medical and involve environmental control to remove allergens like dust or pet hair or some other triggers like tobacco smoke.
 These methods are though best for those with a severe allergy to a single allergen because it is difficult to remove entire traces of more than one allergen altogether.

 Long-acting-beta-agonists(LABAs) are a type of medicine for asthma.
 When a person uses them in conjunction with inhaled corticosteroids(ICS) they can reduce the asthma exacerbations safely.
 LABAs do their work by relaxing the airway passages making it easier to breathe.
-LABAs should not be used by themselves because it increases the risk of asthma-related death.
+LABAs should not be used by themselves because it increases the risk of asthma-related deaths.